 - create and manage Healthcare Provider Directory entries and links to individual healthcare providers working at the organisation

 - search the Healthcare Provider Directory for healthcare identifiers of other registered healthcare providers

 - manage My Health Record system authorisation links to individual healthcare providers and contracted service providers

 Individual healthcare providers not registered with AHPRA can:

-- manage existing and add new contact details, such as email addresses and telephone numbers
+- add and manage contact details, such as email addresses and phone numbers

 - select preferred mailing addresses